Amenability notions of hypergroups and some applications to locally compact groups

-Let $\bG$ be a connected simply connected compact real Lie group, (e.g. $\operatorname{SU}(n)$).
-Then, $\widehat{\bG}$, as the dual object of a compact Lie groups, forms a finitely generated hypergroup.
-Suppose that $F$ is a finite generator of $\widehat{\bG}$; therefore, by \cite[Theorem~2.1]{ve}, there exists positive integers $0<\alpha,\beta <\infty$ such that
+Let $G$ be a connected simply connected compact real Lie group.
+Then, $\Irr(G)$, as the dual object of a compact Lie group, forms a finitely generated hypergroup.
+Suppose that $F$ is a finite generator of $\Irr(G)$; therefore, by \cite[Theorem~2.1]{ve}, there exists positive integers $0<\alpha,\beta <\infty$ such that